kuredev/simple_capture/README.md

 # simple_capture
-Packet Capture Tool developed by Ruby.
+Packet Capture Tool developed by only Ruby.